phalcon-orphanage/docs/en/reference/di.rst

         }
     }

 Now we find ourselves back where we started, we are again building the dependencies inside of the component!
-We must seek a solution that keeps us from repeatedly falling into bad practices.
+We must find a solution that keeps us from repeatedly falling into bad practices.

 A practical and elegant way to solve these problems is using a container for dependencies.
 The containers act as the global registry that